nataliiasolomchak21/moviegeek-booking/README.md

 - Allow users to search for and view information about movies playing, including title, showtimes, ticket prices, and seat availability.
 - Provide users with a personal profile where they can view their past and current bookings.
-- Integrate a ticketing system that updates seat availability in real-time as tickets are booked.
+- Integrate a ticketing system.
 - Implement a seamless mobile-friendly booking flow for smartphone users.
 - Build an admin portal where staff can manage movie and showtime listings.